Bwithnewcast/ultimate-jellyfin-stack/README.md

 🔧 Setup Instructions
 1️⃣ Initialize Docker Networks

-Create and run the network initialization script:
+Create a file named init-networks.sh with the following content and run it to create all necessary external Docker networks:

 #!/bin/bash
 set -e